Van-Ziegelstein/Shadow-Tune/README.md

 up to the user to provide a properly formatted `resources.assets.resS` file.

 ## Why does this exist?
-Shadow-Tune 1.0 was originally developed as part of the effort to bring the Shadowrun Hong Kong Mod *CalFree in Chains* (which every self-respecting Shadowrunner should play if he/she/it hasn't already) to Linux platforms.
+Shadow-Tune 1.0 was originally developed as part of the effort to bring the Shadowrun Hong Kong mod *CalFree in Chains* (which every self-respecting Shadowrunner should play if he/she/it hasn't already) to Linux platforms.
 The mod came with its own soundtrack and a Linux-specific solution was needed to properly apply it and restore vanilla behavior once finished with the campaign.